Skip to Main Content

 Please email Brian Boling a list of the titles you wish to use in an online course 1-2 months before the start of the semester.

 Faculty might be tempted to ask students to obtain subscription services like Netflix or Hulu to replace course reserves.
 Such a replacement could potentially create problems with the availability of required viewings.

 Keep in mind that such services also license their content for streaming.
-These licenses are frequently set for limited terms, meaning that content can disappear with only five days to two weeks of warning.
+These licenses are frequently set for limited terms, meaning that content can disappear without warning.

 Relying on YouTube for course viewings may also be problematic.
 Films posted illegally can be subject to takedown with little notice.

 Why Streaming Entire Videos Isn't Fair Use

 The legal concept of Fair Use balances four factors: